 How will MPR be used?

-Initially, MPR will be used in Boys Lacrosse (spring 2019) as one of the tools for the seeding its tournament.
-Other sports may eventually use MPR, potentially as the lone criteria for seeding teams (basketball and soccer will start in 2019-20).
+Initially, MPR will be used in Boys Lacrosse (spring 2019) as one of the tools for seeding its tournament.
+Other sports eventually may use MPR, potentially as the lone criteria for seeding teams (basketball and soccer will start in 2019-20).
 In addition, some sports may add qualification requirements in order for a team to be seeded (like a team must have X number of submitted results in order to be seeded).
 In the meantime, the MPR data simply provides a fun way to compare teams and schedules from across the state.

 What are the detailed components of the MPR formula?